Skip to main content

 Find out more

-For a wedding that wouldn’t look out of place in the pages of an Austen or Bronte novel, allow us to point you in the direction of Clearwell Castle, which sits at number eight on our list of the most popular venues in the UK.
+For a wedding that wouldn’t look out of place in the pages of an Austen or Bronte novel, allow us to point you in the direction of Clearwell Castle, which sits at number nine on our list of the most popular wedding venues in the UK.

 This dreamy castle is one of the few castle venues in the country that offers exclusive use, so you’ll have the magnificent property and its striking grounds all to yourself.
 For maximum period glamour, exchange your vows in front of the ornate leaded windows of the Ballroom, with its 75ft-long aisle and twinkling chandeliers, or say your vows al fresco beneath the bandstand.